R3DRUN3/cyberhall/CTF/flaws-cloud/README.md

 > **Note**
 > To add depth and realism to the scenario, we will structure our challenge by assuming that flaws.cloud is a web service
 > for which a customer has requested a black box Vulnerability Assessment & Penetration Testing (VAPT).
 > In this approach, we will have no prior information beyond the target domain, making the engagement more challenging and realistic.

+> **Note**
+> All challenges are dependent on one another so procede in order.

 <details>
 <summary>Challenge 1</summary>